JBroks/GB-Accidents-Dashboard/README.md

 ## Deployment

 The site was developed using AWS Cloud 9.
-To keep records of different version of al project files git version control system was used.
+To keep records of different versions of all project files git version control system was used.

 In order to track the changes in the local repository the following steps were taken:

-- command `git add` + file name - to update what will be committed;
+- command `git add 'filename'` - to update what will be committed;

 - command `git commit` - to commit the changes.

-Using `git push` command all changes from the local repository were pushed to the remote one.
+Using `git push` command all changes from the local repository were pushed to the remote one on GitHub.

 This dashboard project is hosted using GitHub pages, deployed directly from the `master` branch.

 To deploy my dashboard project from GitHub I followed these steps:

-1. On GitHub website I logged into my account and navigated to [my repository](https://github.com/JBroks/GB-Accidents-Dashboard);
+1. On GitHub website I logged onto my account and navigated to [my repository](https://github.com/JBroks/GB-Accidents-Dashboard);

 2. Under my repository name, I clicked on **Settings** tab;